24 August 2020

 Updated Event and Activities Information

-Brisbane Marketing recommends that you contact individual organisers or operators to get accurate information on cancellations or changes.
+Brisbane EDA recommends that you contact individual organisers or operators to get accurate information on cancellations or changes.

 The Queensland and Australian Governments have dedicated customer representatives to explain the assistance available to business.

-For an overview of Queensland Government support visit Business Queensland and contact the Department of Employment, Small Business and Training hotline on 1300 654 687 and [email protected].
+For an overview of Queensland Government support visit Business Queensland or contact the Department of Employment, Small Business and Training hotline on 1300 654 687 and [email protected].

-For more information on Australian Government support talk over the phone, live chat or email from 8am – 8pm through the Coronavirus business support service.
+For an overview of Australian Government support for business, including updated JobKeeper details, click here or talk over the phone, live chat or email from 8am – 8pm through the Coronavirus business support service.
 Phone: 13 28 46 or email Coronavirus business support.

 Boosting cash flow for employers - provides up to $100,000 back to small and medium-sized businesses, with a minimum payment of $20,000 for eligible businesses.
 The payment will be tax free.